ozonos/atom-dock/README.md

 * 0.3.2 Changes:
- * Fixed Swarm Animation to respect new Dock position removed gnomedash.js since it was just a wrapper class for 2 lines of code, which are now in extension.js
+ * Fixed Swarm Animation to respect new Dock position
+ * Removed gnomedash.js since it was just a wrapper class for 2 lines of code, which are now in extension.js
- * minor code cleanups
+ * Minor code cleanups
 * 0.3.1 Changes:
  * Fixed invisible box which prevent clicking even when dock is hidden
  * Show Applications label is now on top of dock